awsdocs/amazon-connect-admin-guide/doc_source/default-customer-queue.md

 # Default customer queue: queue hold message and music<a name="default-customer-queue"></a>

-This default contact flow is played when a customer is placed in a queue\.
+This default flow is played when a customer is placed in a queue\.

 1. The loop has a one\-time voice prompt: